 But as 197 nations work to implement the Paris climate change agreement, and as China – the world’s largest emitter – rolls out a new emissions trading program, land conservation can become an increasingly integral part of the effort to stave off the worst effects of climate change.

 This blog post is the second in a series building on themes from the International Land Conservation Network 2018 Global Congress.
-Read the first post for an overview of the conference.
+Read the first post for an overview of the conference and the third post for an exploration of sustainable electrical transmission corridors.